parisi-n/nparisi-com/content/racconti-di-viaggio/russia/ep-0-intro/index.md

 > South Korea #89\
 > Greece #68\
 > [...]\
 > We recommend trying many of the servers one after another, if possible - all of them.
-It may take several to find one that works well for you.\
+It may take several to find one that works well for you.

-Come facilmente intuibile — non ho provato questa soluzione, che invece lascio ai lettori come possibile soluzione… almeno potrete mostrare in diretta le meraviglie che San Pietroburgo ha da offrire
+Come facilmente intuibile — non ho potuto provare ma lascio ai lettori questa possibile soluzione… almeno potrete mostrare in diretta le meraviglie che San Pietroburgo ha da offrire

 ## Il visto elettronico 🛂